SatelliteWP/rocket-nginx/README.md

 In the default profile, create a file in the `conf.d/default/` having the following filename pattern : `http.*.conf`.

+### Preprocess (after all variables to use are set)

+In the default profile, create a file in the `conf.d/default/` having the following filename pattern : `preprocess.*.conf`.

 ### In the CSS section

 In the default profile, create a file in the `conf.d/default/` having the following filename pattern : `css.*.conf`.